-Problem Statement 1 (Prioritized): Student achievement in literacy for EL students from 2nd through 3rd grade decreased at the end of the year..
-Root Cause: More training in SIOP and ESL strategies for reading instruction, particularly in the areas of comprehension, vocabulary, and phonics is needed.
+Problem Statement 1 (Prioritized): Student achievement in literacy for all grade levels decreased at the end of the 20-21 year.
+Root Cause: COVID-19 played a critical role in the decrease of literacy skills, resulting in low student engagement and performance.

-Problem Statement 2 (Prioritized): While a slight increase occurred in Kindergarten, student achievement in math for most grade levels decreased at the end of the year.
-Root Cause: Lack of understanding of how to provide instruction in the areas of problem solving and academic vocabulary.
+Problem Statement 2 (Prioritized): Student achievement in math for most grade levels decreased the end of the 20-21 year.
+Root Cause: COVID-19 played a critical role in the decrease of math skills, resulting in low student engagement and performance.